agilepro/software-craftsmanship/docs/Documentation/what-i-wish-i-had-known.md

 You tex file must start with the document class command.
 This defines what you can and can not do in the document, which is kind of important.
 Some classes will allow you to have chapters, other document classes will not allow you to have chapters.
 I have not found anyplace that tells you exactly what a document class can and can not do.
 I suspect nobody knows.
 The Short Introduction document gives a list of document types and a short description. (`article`, `proc`, `minimal`, `report`, `book`, `slides`) Forget all that.

 If you want to control the size and shape of the text in the way you are used to, you have to use `scrartcl`, `scrreprt`, `scrbook`, or `scrlettr`.
 These are called the KOMA classes, because calling them the “scr” classes would be _waaay_ too logical.
-I can’t for the life of me figure out why they didn’t name the classes starting with ‘koma’ but then LaTeX is filled with all sorts of random inconsistencies like this.
+I can't for the life of me figure out why they didn't name the classes starting with 'koma' but then LaTeX is filled with all sorts of random inconsistencies like this.

 These KOMA classes allow you to control the margins and the fonts within the document you are writing, in a way that is vaguely reminiscent of the way you word-processor does.